 We didn’t need it for extra isolation from the cold ground but mostly used it to cover the windows when we slept in our car on Hokkaido.

-• Travel pillow: I love my travel pillow because I can mold it into any shape I like.
-I always make sure to carry this in my handluggage and use it on planes, buses, trains and even to support my lower back when driving a car.
+I love my travel pillow because I can mold it into any shape I like.
+I always make sure to carry this in my hand luggage and use it on planes, buses, trains and even to support my lower back when driving a car.

-You can read more details about this gear in long-term trip packing list.
+You can read more details about this gear in my longterm trip packing list.

 I usually take this lightweight and windproof jacket with me on my travels.
 It’s perfect for countries like Japan, New Zealand and European countries where evenings can be quite cold, even in summer.